-ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, (ASU 2016-13) will change how entities measure credit losses for most financial assets and certain other instruments that aren't measured at FV-NI.
-It also will require new disclosures.
+ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, changes how entities measure credit losses for most financial assets and certain other instruments that aren't measured at FV-NI.
+It also requires new disclosures.

-Under the new guidance, entities will be required to use the following impairment models:

-- A new "expected credit loss" model that will apply to most financial assets measured at amortized cost and certain other instruments, including HTM debt securities - An AFS debt security model that is a modification of today's OTTI model - The existing model for beneficial interests that are not of high credit quality (ASC 325-40), amended to conform to the new impairment models for HTM and AFS debt securities
+- > Under the guidance, entities are required to use the following impairment models: - A new "expected credit loss" model that applies to most financial assets measured at amortized cost and certain other instruments, including HTM debt securities - An AFS debt security model that is a modification of the OTTI model in ASC 320 - The model for beneficial interests that are not of high credit quality (ASC 325-40), amended to conform to the new impairment models for HTM and AFS debt securities